nd1012/wan24-AutoDiscover/README.md

 automatic configuration information for an email account.

 It was created using .NET 8 and ASP.NET.
-You find a published release build for each published release on GitHub as ZIP download for self-hosting.
+You find a published release build for each published release on GitHub as ZIP file download for self-hosting.

+The webservice is designed for working with dynamic MTA configurations and tries to concentrate on the basics for fast request handling and response.
+All required informations will be held in memory, so no database or filesystem access is required for request handling.

 ## Usage